 On a scale of being hip I always rate myself around a 6/10.
-Just cool enough to know what’s “hot”, but too lazy to actually care (and a little too busy with more important stuff than wondering if chai seeds are still magical).
+Just cool enough to know what’s “hot”, but too lazy to actually care (and a little too busy with more important stuff than wondering if chia seeds are still magical).
 So when I got invited for a street art tour through Amsterdam, I did hesitate for a moment.
 But curiosity got the best of me: I definitely value some cool street art, and I wanted to know more about the background of the phenomenon.

 And so I went on an organized street art tour through Amsterdam, which showed us all the coolest street art spots.
 (Check out my recommendation for tours below!)
 These were my 5 favorites.

 Want to know 10 more destinations for street art in Amsterdam?
 Click here for a printable map!

 Amsterdam Travel Guide

 - Best Budget Hotels in Amsterdam City Centre

 - 4 Busiest Amsterdam Attractions + How to Skip the Lines

 - Amsterdam Day Trip: Castle de Haar

 Do I really like this one?
 Not really, but the story behind this statue is really cool.
 As it turns out, no one knows exactly who created it – one day it was just there.
 And since it was in no one’s way, it just stayed there.
 Throughout the years the ‘Jordanezen’ (inhabitants of the Amsterdam area The Jordaan) started loving the little man, and on cold winter days they often even gave him a little scarf.
 So when the municipality planned on removing the statue a few years later, the whole community started protesting.
 Rumour has it that it’s been created by a doctor who lives a few blocks down the road.